hyperchemical/Simon-Block-Cipher/README.md

 	vector<uint64_t> encrypt_public(vector<uint64_t> key, vector<uint64_t> plaintext);
 	vector<uint64_t> decrypt_public(vector<uint64_t> key, vector<uint64_t> ciphertext);

+Both functions return a vector that is the size of `plaintext` or `ciphertext`.

 The vector `key` must be of size 4.
 The vector `plaintext` must a multiple of 2 (recommended size 2).